little-bear-labs/ipfs-chromium/doc/explainer.md

 This has a number of problems, from privacy to performance to availability.
 And of course it's largely subverted many of the reasons one may have chosen IPFS in the first place.

-The biggest problem with using [Native URLs](https://docs.ipfs.tech/how-to/address-ipfs-on-web/#native-urls) is sharing them.
+The biggest problem with using [IPFS-schemed URLs](https://docs.ipfs.tech/how-to/address-ipfs-on-web/#native-urls) (sometimes referred to as "Native URLs") is sharing them.
 Typically one cannot assume your audience has a native client available.
 For example, one will note that this document _*about* IPFS URLs_ has not yet linked to a document using such a URL.
 To see why, click [this static version of the previous link](ipfs://QmbKWyoaCK9nKDfSsNAkJQrbxMDLriyyqkXsTSSwt9B227/how-to/address-ipfs-on-web/#native-urls)

-A lesser problem with all existing addressing attempts: even if you're using native URLs, it's generally easier to get away with doing 1:1 rewriting of IPFS URLs to HTTP URLs.
+A lesser problem with all existing addressing attempts: even if you're using an IPFS scheme, it's generally easier to get away with doing 1:1 rewriting of IPFS URLs to HTTP URLs.
 So [many projects](https://ecosystem.ipfs.tech/?filters=enabled&tags=ipfs-http-client,py-ipfs-http-client,js-ipfs-https-client,http-gateway)
-do just that.
-This is extra, especially true if those projects want to interact with a Web browser.
+do just that, especially if those projects want to interact with a Web browser.
 This isn't as bad if the user can make their own choice of gateway and has access to information needed to make that decision wisely.
-But it's still leaving quite a lot on the table.
+But it's still leaving quite a lot of value on the table.

 ## Some Sample Uses